thmmhsn/HSVColorPicker/README.md

 1. From the File menu, select Add Packages…
 2. Enter https://github.com/thmmhsn/HSVColorPicker in Search or Enter Package URL search field
-3. Link `Markdown` to your application target
+3. Link `HSVColorPicker` to your application target

 Or add the following to `Package.swift`: